srgrr/RoundCreator/README.md

 <br>

 ## Templates
-By default, the code templates are the following:
+The code templates are the following:
 ### C++ source code
 ```c++
 /*